bimdata/platform-back/README.md

  * PipEnv: [Download pipenv](https://pipenv.readthedocs.io/en/latest/install/#installing-pipenv)
  * a running database system: we support PostgreSQL only.

-    **Note:** Any other DBMS compatible with Django should work, but we don't officially support them
+    **Note:** Any other DBMS compatible with Django should work, but we don't officially support it.

 ## Install